Are Large Vision-Language Models Ready to Guide Blind and Low-Vision Individuals?: Additional Results

+\paragraph{Prompt type ablation for reward model and generative LVLM.} Tables~\ref{tab:app_ixc} and \ref{tab:app_llama} report the performances under alternative prompting strategies for IXCREW-S~\citep{zang2025internlm} and LLaMA-3.2-11B~\citep{llama3_2}, respectively.
+The results indicate that the choice of prompting strategy influences the evaluation performance of both reward and generative models, with version 2 (v2) consistently yielding the highest human alignment across most datasets for both IXCREW-S and LLaMA-3.2-11B.

-\paragraph{Generative model performances} Tables~\ref{app:sample_gen1}, \ref{app:sample_gen2}, and \ref{app:sample_gen3} show sample responses of generative LVLMs: Molmo-7B \cite{deitke2024molmo}, LLaVA-Critic \cite{xiong2024llava}, and InternVL2-8B \cite{chen2024internvl}.
+\paragraph{Qualitative results.} Tables~\ref{app:sample_gen1}, \ref{app:sample_gen2}, and \ref{app:sample_gen3} provide qualitative sample responses of generative LVLMs: Molmo-7B~\citep{deitke2024molmo}, LLaVA-Critic~\citep{xiong2024llava}, and InternVL2-8B~\citep{chen2024internvl}.
 Since the answers include reasons for their choice or scores, we extract the final scalar ratings via post-processing: specifically, the floating-point value following ``Overall Judgment'' for Molmo-7B and InternVL2-8B, and the values after ``The better caption'' and ``Score'' for LLaVA-Critic-7B.
-Additionally, Tables~\ref{tab:metric_results_app_ixc} and \ref{tab:metric_results_app_LLaMA} report the performances under alternative prompting strategies for IXCREW-S \cite{zang2025internlm} and LLaMA-3.2-11B \cite{llama3_2}, respectively.